hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250604614v2-look-before-you-leap-a-gui-critic-r1-model-for-pre-operative-error-d.md

 ---
 layout: default
-title: Look Before You Leap: A GUI-Critic-R1 Model for Pre-Operative Error Diagnosis in GUI Automation
+title: "Look Before You Leap: A GUI-Critic-R1 Model for Pre-Operative Error Diagnosis in GUI Automation"
 ---

 # Look Before You Leap: A GUI-Critic-R1 Model for Pre-Operative Error Diagnosis in GUI Automation